 What Is Voice Of The Customer?

 At its simplest, Voice of the Customer, or VOC, is about listening to the consumer.
-It’s the process of gathering data — on customer needs, expectations, and feedback — analyzing it, and improving the customer experience in a tangible way.
+It’s the process of gathering data through usability testing and research— on customer needs, expectations, and feedback — analyzing it, and improving the customer experience in a tangible way.

 This final step of “closing the loop” shows the customer that they’ve been listened to, and can be powerful in building brand loyalty.
 It’s important to note that VOC isn’t just about collecting data; it’s about understanding it and implementing it in meaningful ways.